 The future is unknowable.
-The world, including financial markets, is highly complex, dynamic, and adaptive making it impossible to consistently predict the future course of the economy or markets in a manner upon which profitable investment decisions can be made.
-We acknowledge our limitations in divining the future and invest our client’s assets accordingly by grounding our investment decisions on empirical evidence.
+The world, including financial markets, is highly complex, dynamic, and adaptive making it impossible to predict the future in a manner upon which profitable investment decisions can be consistently made.

-The past is a reasonable starting point upon which expectations for the future can be formed.
-A solid, well-informed understanding of the past in addition to a firm grasp of financial and investment theory are essential to developing rational expectations for the future.
+The past is a good guide.
+Rational expectations for the future can be built upon a well-informed understanding of the past in addition to a strong sense of economic intuition.

 Portfolio structure drives performance.
 The primary driver of a portfolio’s performance is how it is allocated across various types of investments.
 Research has identified certain investment characteristics which point to differences in historical returns which can be used as a roadmap to potentially increase returns.

 Cycles happen.
 Asset classes, styles and strategies all come in and out of favor over time.
 No cycle or trend can or will go on forever.